 Anguniakkavut.gl is financed by funds under the Danish Finance Act granted to Statistics Denmark to provide assistance for Greenland to develop and show progress on SDG indicators.
 The site thus supports the national follow-up on the SDG 2030 agenda through the display of global and national SDG 2030 indicators, which in the long run will enable comparisons of developments between countries.

-This website was developed together with the team at All Aboard (easy train booking in Europe for a sustainable future).
+This website was developed together with the team at All Aboard that makes it easy to book train travel in Europe for a sustainable future.